 Get a Samsung Galaxy phone deal with unlimited data

 The Samsung Galaxy range is one of the best kinds of smartphone around.
-With handsets like the Samsung Galaxy S7, your phone will barely leave your hand - so you’ll want a plan with a nice hefty allowance.
+With handsets like the Samsung Galaxy S7 and the Samsung Galaxy Note 9, your phone will barely leave your hand - so you’ll want a plan with a nice hefty allowance.
 Unlimited mobile data may be your friend.

 How to choose a Samsung Galaxy deal with unlimited data

 Finding an unlimited data Samsung Galaxy plan is easy: just use the comparison tool on this page.

 Take a look at the deals above, or follow these steps to find the perfect one for you…

 1. Select the Samsung phones you like - you can even choose the amount of storage and the colour you want.

 2. Choose your data allowance - unlimited, for instance, to give a random example - and how many minutes and texts you want.

 3. Boom!
 We’ll show you all the available deals.

 You can refine your results further by picking your preferred networks, seeing deals for existing customers, and so on; and you can sort them by cost.
 Then, when you spot a deal you like, just click through to sign up and get your phone.